mshamir11/databaseAssignments/Assignment 4/readme.md

 ![alt](./images/1_1_1.png)

+#### 2
-#### 2. Delete a user from the database.
+Delete a user from the database.
 After deleting the user update name of the user as ‘Anonymous’ in all the ratings and reviews written by that user.

+**Solution:**
 Here user with user_ID=88888 is anonymous.
 When a particular user is deleted from the database, their order details are updated to user_ID 88888 before deletion to preserve the ratings and reviews as anonymous user.

 ```python